GuideMyDentalFly Official

 Regular smoker (10+ per day) — High risk.
 Some clinics will refuse treatment.
 Those that proceed will extend healing timelines and may require additional bone grafting as a precaution.
 Honestly?
 This is the one factor where the clinical advice is unambiguous: quit before getting implants.

 The best clinics are honest about this.
-During MyDentalFly's dental assessment, we ask about smoking so your Dental Health Report reflects the real picture.
+During MyDentalFly's dental assessment, we ask about smoking so your dental package reflects the real picture.
 That way, clinics quote based on your actual situation — not a best-case assumption that falls apart on the day.

 Age: There Is No Upper Limit